SatoryKono/ChEMBL_data_acquisition/docs/en/OUTPUT.md

 meanings, data types and the optional legacy artefacts that can be emitted for deeper diagnostics.

+All pipeline commands should be executed with `--emit-legacy-artifacts` when provenance is required so that the `.meta.yaml` sidecar is emitted alongside the deterministic CSV trio.

 ## Canonical CSV bundle

 For an output named `output.targets_20250228.csv` the default artefacts are: